-- A8.1 Utilize effective leadership skills to promote sustainable changes in service delivery and practice to improve the quality of interventions. - A8.2 Implement effective intervention strategies to work with individuals, families, groups, organizations, and communities within a particular theoretical model. - A8.3 Implement the strategies that empower individuals, families, groups, organizations, and communities in various contexts of practice. - A8.4 Critically select and implement trauma-informed evidence-based interventions to address the adverse consequences of trauma.
+- A8.1 Utilize leadership skills to promote sustainable change in the intervention process. - A8.2 Implement effective intervention strategies to work with individuals, families, groups, organizations, and communities within a particular theoretical model. - A8.3 Implement the strategies that empower individuals, families, groups, organizations, and communities in various contexts of practice. - 9.
+Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities - A9.1 Discern evaluation methods to measure the extent of change to individuals, families, groups, organizations, and communities. - A9.2 Distinguish, appraise, and integrate multiple sources of knowledge, including research-based knowledge and practice wisdom to achieve target outcome. - A9.3 Critique evaluation practices informed from a particular theoretical model.